bbauska/JS-InterviewQuestions-JS/README.md

 <h3>113: How can you open a new window using JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-We can open a new web browser window using “open()” method of the Window object.Window.open() has four optional arguments and returns a window object that represents the new open window.
+<p>We can open a new web browser window using “open()” method of the
+Window object.Window.open() has four optional arguments and returns a window object that represents the new open window.
 The first argument is the URL of the document to display in the new window (if it is null or